 2. Is the coursework equivalent to what you would do for a course at Brown?

 - Of course we recognize that you're not doing the course at Brown, but often in a non-Brown setting that has its own sets of challenges and delights.
 We still need to know that full course credit is warranted for the work you did.
 If the course you wish to receive transfer credit was not taken abroad, make sure you contact a transfer credit dean prior to submitting the Sociology transfer credit form to verify that the course qualifies for Brown graduation credit.
 This is particularly important for courses taken at institutions with a quarter system and those taken over the summer which may meet for fewer class hours than that required by Brown.

-If the answer to both questions is “yes,” carefully follow the transfer credit instructions.
+If the answer to both questions is “yes,” carefully follow the instructions and requirements in ASK.

 Before you leave to study in another place, we may grant provisional approval for transfer credit work done in sociology, but the final approval for this credit can only be granted after you return.
-To receive provisional approval, please follow the provisional transfer credit instructions.
+To receive provisional approval, please meet with your concentration advisor.
 When you return from abroad, a concentration advisor will need to review your transcript, syllabus, coursework, and any course notes as well as a formal discussion of what you learned before final approval can be granted.
 If the course does not meet Brown University sociology expectations, even after preliminary approval, concentration credit may not be provided.
 After this meeting, you may apply for final transfer credit approval.